 Other benefits you receive, such as workers’ comp or government pensions, may reduce your calculated SSDI benefits.
 In addition, there is a family maximum benefit.

 Confused?You are not alone.
-A qualified SSDI attorney can help you understand the formulas for calculating your SSDI benefit.
+An Adams County SSDI attorney can help you understand the formulas for calculating your SSDI benefit.